robinclart/orc/README.md

     tommy (2)
     ...

-`orc list AUTHOR`
+`orc list [AUTHOR]`

 List all PRs for the given AUTHOR.
+Or list all PRs.

-`orc read PR`
+`orc read [PR]`

-Read the description for a given PR number.
+Read the description for a given PR number or for the current branch.

 `orc review PR`